jlee23-hub/Thrive/custom_instruction/instructions.md

 8. **Verify icons exist** - Always check approved icon list before suggesting
 9. **Use exact icon paths** - Follow `@atlaskit/icon/core/[exact-name]` pattern
 10. **Include icon labels** - Always add meaningful labels for accessibility
+11. **IconButton for icon-only** - Never use Button with iconOnly prop
+12. **Button/new only** - Never use @atlaskit/button, always use @atlaskit/button/new
+13. **Text primitive for text** - Never use p or span tags, always use Text component
+14. **Heading component for headings** - Never use h1, h2, etc., always use Heading component

 ### Success Metrics:
 - ✅ Components use semantic tokens